 The rotuer also passed my 3-day stress test with no disconnection.
 I had no issue with it in fact.

 What’s most impressive, however, is its network-attached-storage (NAS) performance.
 When coupled with the Crucial X8, via a Gigabit wired connection, it delivers the sustained copy speed of 110 MB/s and 112 MB/s for writing and reading, respectively, slightly edging out many more expensive routers.

 Quite terrible as a mesh node

-Again, I tested the MR7350 as a mesh node of a network hosted by the MR9600 as the main router.
-It wasn’t the best mesh experience I’ve had.
-Far from it.
+Again, I tested the Linksys MR7350 as a mesh node of a network hosted by the MR9600 as the primary router.
+It wasn’t the best mesh experience I’ve had, far from it.

 And the number showed.
 It was the slowest Wi-Fi 6 mesh node I’ve tested, even when factoring in the lack of a dedicated backhaul.
 And the range was quite bad, too.
 However, it wasn’t the coverage that I had a problem with, but the signal quality.

 Generally, in a mesh setup, I either got plodding Wi-Fi speeds or just no Internet connection around the edge of the coverage.
 Typically in a 2-pack mesh test, I use an area of around 3000 square feet as the reference zone.

 So after almost two days of trying to use the combo as our main Wi-Fi network, I gave up.
 The experience was just awful.
 Considering the MR9600 didn’t perform well in my testing, my guess is if you use two MR7350 units, things might be better, though unlikely by much.

 As a single router, the Linksys MR7350 Max-Stream Mesh Wi-Fi 6 Router has just one thing against it, the price.
 It worked well in my testing, but not better than those that cost significantly less or deliver many more features.